 - Drink with meals (not on an empty stomach).
 Start with a cup per day and increase to no more than 2 cups per day to avoid stomach discomfort.
 Too much magnesium citrate causes loose stools so keep that in mind.__

 - Instead of potassium chloride, you can use lite salt or cream of tartar.
 To read more about potassium supplements, read this post: The Importance of Potassium in Low-Carb Diets.

 - You can use coconut water instead of water for extra electrolyte boost, especially potassium and sodium.
 The downside is that coconut water may be too high in carbs for some people.
 There are about 6 grams of net carbs, 600 mg potassium, 252 g sodium and 60 mg magnesium per cup of coconut water.

-- Instead of Erythritol, can use other healthy low-carb sweetener from this list
+- Instead of Erythritol, you can use other healthy low-carb sweetener from this list.

 Serving size cup/ 240 ml/ 8 fl oz